Anthony J. Arduengo: Education

 Arduengo attended Bouldercrest and Meadowview Elementary Schools, and Walker High School.
 In 1969 he left high school with enrollment in Georgia Tech's Joint Enrollment Program for High School Students (JEPHS).
 He obtained his BSc (1974, cum laude) and his PhD (1976) at Georgia Tech, advised by Edward M. Burgess.
 That made him an academic descendant of Justus von Liebig.
 As an undergraduate at Georgia Tech, Arduengo's research activities began in the laboratory of Professor Charles L. Liotta.
 He was awarded NSF undergraduate fellowships in 1972 & 1973 when he had moved to research in the Burgess group.

 As an undergraduate, Arduengo was a member of the Georgia Tech Band and served as Executive Officer and Captain for that organization.
-In 1971 he was inducted into the Iota chapter of ΚΚΨ.
-In 1972 he was tapped by the Alpha Eta Circle of ΟΔΚ; later serving as Secretary and President for the local Circle.
+In 1971 he was inducted into the Iota chapter of Kappa Kappa Psi.
+In 1972 he was tapped by the Alpha Eta Circle of Omicron Delta Kappa; later serving as Secretary and President for the local Circle.

 Career

-Arduengo was a research scientist at DuPont from 1976 to 1977 and from 1984 to 1998, and assistant professor at the University of Illinois from 1977 to 1984.
+Arduengo was a research scientist at DuPont from 1976 to 1977, and from 1984 to 1998, and assistant professor at the University of Illinois from 1977 to 1984.
 He retired from teaching in 2018 and is now Professor of the Practice in the School of Chemistry and Biochemistry at the Georgia Institute of Technology, Saxon Chair Emeritus of Chemistry at the University of Alabama, and holds a position as adjunct professor at the Technische Universität in Braunschweig, Germany.

 In DuPont's Central Research and Development Department, Arduengo began his career in the Chemical Sciences Section (1977 & on return in 1984).
-In 1988 he was appointed Research Leader.
+In 1988, he was appointed Research Leader.
 A move into the Polymer Science section of CR&D in 1991 was accompanied by promotion to Group Leader.
 His final position with DuPont was as Research Fellow which he attained in 1995.
 The award of an Alexander von Humboldt Senior Research Prize in 1996 began Arduengo's transition back into academe.
 The one year Humboldt award was spent in Braunschweig, Germany at the Technical University.
 On return to DuPont, Arduengo maintained a guest Professor appointment in Braunschweig, and in 1999 also made the transition to academe in the U.S. with his assumption of the Saxon Chair in Chemistry at The University of Alabama in Tuscaloosa.